olliekrk/Elevators/README.md

 Check if there is any inactive (idle) elevator on requested floor:
 - If there is any, add request to its queue.

+If there are none of them, search for inactive (idle) elevators on other floors:
+- If there are any, pick the one which is closest to requested floor

 If not, search for elevators which are moving towards requested floor in the same direction as the requested direction:
-- Do not take steps required for opening and closing doors into calculation
+- Do not take steps required for opening and closing doors into calculation!
-- If there are any, pick the one which is closest to requested floor

-If there are none of them, search for inactive (idle) elevators on other floors:
 - If there are any, pick the one which is closest to requested floor

 If there are also none of them, then for each elevator calculate how many steps will it take for it to reach elevator floor in described "scanning" manner